surfergrl/sgs-gift-guide/README.md

 # Bugs and issues

-### Deployment Note

-As currently deployed, the site is marooned on its own page.
-It has been designed to sit within the existing surfergrl.co.uk site, where it will eventually move to.

 ### Product combinations

 The main issue with the application itself is that if there is no product available for the combination chosen, a 'catch-all' product appears.
 This means the results section is never empty, but also means that the user will be presented with a product that does not match the selections they made on the form.